-NHS Hospitals: “single-sex” accommodation cannot be mixed sex
+NHS hospitals: “single-sex” accommodation cannot be mixed sex

 Reviewing Annex B: Briefing for policy makers